Spirituality and Hypnotism

 ”The church as the church, as an institution, as opposed to Christians (etc.) living out their callings in the world, is not a political institution and ought to resist such.”

-As a result, although they still accept God in their lives, people may lose faith in the traditional church’s ability to guide them and turned to spirituality instead of religiosity for life reassurance and a greater sense of meaning.
+As a result, although they still accept God in their lives, people may lose faith in the traditional church’s ability to guide them and turn to spirituality instead of religiosity for life reassurance and a greater sense of meaning.